 Name of school/setting

 Name

 Type of training received

 Date of training completed

 Training provided by

 Profession and title

-I confirm that [name of members competent to carry out any ne of member of staff]. me
+has received the training detailed above and is eatment.
+I recommend that the training is updated [name

 Trainer's signature

 Date

-I confirm that I have received the training de tailed above.
+I confirm that I have received the traini ng detailed above.

 Staff signature

 Date

 Suggested review date